 The story of the City University of New York’s Graduate School of Public Health & Health Policy (CUNY SPH) begins in 1972, when the very first CUNY Master of Public Health (MPH) degree program in Community Health Education at Hunter College received accreditation from the Council on Education for Public Health (CEPH), the national body that accredits public health programs and schools.
 Later, Brooklyn and Lehman Colleges received accreditation for their own MPH public health programs.
 The ten-year period from 2006 to 2016 marks the critical trajectory from programs housed at separate CUNY colleges toward the current independent graduate school.

-In September 2006, the chancellor of The City University of New York, Matthew Goldstein, announced that CUNY planned to create a collaborative School of Public Health to open within five years.
-The school would have an urban focus and bring together the University’s public health programs at Brooklyn, Lehman and Hunter Colleges and the Graduate Center, as well as other faculty with relevant expertise from around the University.
-The chancellor designated Hunter College as the lead institution because it had the largest and oldest public health program, accredited by the Council on Education for Public Health, the national body that accredits public health programs and schools, since 1972.
+2006: Matthew Goldstein, then Chancellor of the City University of New York, announces plans to create a consortial school of public health with a focus on urban health, to open within five years.
+The school would bring together the University’s existing public health programs at Hunter, Brooklyn, and Lehman Colleges and the Graduate Center, as well as other faculty with relevant expertise from around the University.